Taiwan punishes Deutsche Bank, others in currency speculation case

 The central bank announced its probe into the case last month, which it said involved eight grain-trading companies.

-Reporting by Liang-sa Loh and Ben Blanchard; Editing by Christian Schmollinger and Kim Coghill
+Reporting by Liang-sa Loh and Ben Blanchard; Editing by Christian Schmollinger, Kim Coghill & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.